rohanphanse/CPSC474-Final/README.md

 | MCTS (with greedy rollout) vs. Greedy | 80% (MCTS) | 20% (Greedy) |
 | MCTS+DQN vs. MCTS | 62% (MCTS+DQN) | 38% (MCTS) |

 Detailed evaluations can be found in the `/evals` folder for each matchup.
+These include the number of games run (which varies depending on the agent), point margin, etc.

 ## Observations